Skip to content

 How hard is Meall an Fheur Loch?

-Meall an Fheur Loch is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 460m of ascent and takes most walkers 3-6 hours.
-Terrain: Boggy heather and peat on the approach, with gneiss outcrops emerging higher up.
+We grade Meall an Fheur Loch at 4/5, which puts it in challenging territory.
+The usual route is around 12km with 460m of climbing; allow 3-6 hours.
+Underfoot: Boggy heather and peat on the approach, with gneiss outcrops emerging higher up.

 Where do I park for Meall an Fheur Loch?

-Standard parking is at NC353313 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Most walkers start from NC353313 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 When is the best time to climb Meall an Fheur Loch?